timescale/docs.timescale.com-content/update-db.md

 Software upgrades use PostgreSQL's `ALTER EXTENSION` support to update to the latest version.
 Since 0.9.0, TimescaleDB supports having different extension versions on different databases within the same PostgreSQL instance.
-This allowss you to update extensions independently on different databases.
+This allows you to update extensions independently on different databases.
 The upgrade process is involves three-steps:

 1. Optionally, perform a [backup][] of your database via `pg_dump`.